felwal/felwal.github.io/content/about.md

 summary: I'm an interaction designer and media technologist passionate about ideation, play, and deep sustainable transformation.
 ---

-I currently study M.Sc.
+I'm currently studying M.Sc.
 Interactive Media Technology at KTH Royal Institute of Technology.
-Topics include interaction design, UX, XR, game design, and computer graphics – which I have complemented with a focus on environmental and social aspects of technology.
+Topics include interaction design, UX, XR, game design, and graphics – which I have complemented with a focus on environmental and social aspects of technology.

 I believe the creative process is just as valuable as the outcome, and that collaboration holds more meaning than competition.
-I love coming up with wild ideas and challenging assumptions, and I strive to design interactions that aren't just usable but _intrinsically joyful_.
+I love coming up with wild ideas and challenging assumptions, and I strive to design interactions that aren't just usable but intrinsically joyful.

 ## Contact and profiles